The Best Insurance for Electricians & Electrical Contractors

 Electricians are among the industry specializations that can benefit most from having insurance policies in place.
 Electrical work is especially risky, with substantial exposure to the sources of property and liability claims.
 Below are some statistics that illustrate the liability risks faced by electrical contractors:

-• Approximately 46 workers per week suffer injuries related to electrical systems.
+- Approximately 50 workers per week suffer injuries related to electrical systems that require days away from work.
 These figures do not include other injuries that could happen when doing electrical work, like falls.

 Beyond being a wise idea to protect your business from these risks and the associated financial losses, insurance for electricians may be necessary for other reasons too.
 State regulatory bodies may require electricians to carry certain levels and types of coverage as a condition of licensure.
 Even if they don’t, many customers may require electricians to have coverage to win jobs.